-īkṣater nāśabdam - Brahman is not indescribable by words
+īkṣater nāśabdam - Brahman is knowable

 « Vedānta-sūtra: The Govinda-bhāṣya of Baladeva Vidyābhūṣaṇa